 Application Scaling handles automatic launch and termination of compute nodes in response to a configured scaling policy.
 These nodes are typically responsible for serving your application workload.
-Working with saved image ensures that there is no manual intervention required when scaling or de-scaling.
+Working with a saved image ensures that there is no manual intervention required when scaling or de-scaling.

 This is also about separation concerns.
-The scaling scheduler (we call it scaler) is responsible for booting up a node and the application developers will need to take care of the launch activities of target application.
+The scaling scheduler (we call it scaler) is responsible for booting up a node and the application developers will need to take care of the launch activities of the target application.

 Will I be charged for using Application Scaling feature?

 Application scaling is free to use.
 However, the compute nodes (launched by scaler) will be charged based on usage.
 You can choose a compute plan for the group nodes while creating a scale group.